Frequently Asked Questions

 Only eat back the energy you expend on physical activity that is not part of your daily routine.

-OR You could search for your answers in our latest articles!
+You can also search for your answers in my articles!

 Acuma câteva zile cineva a postat pe Facebook poza de mai sus.
 Unii au dat like, alţii au râs, alţii poate au ignorat complet… Tu ce părere ai?
 E neglijenţa soluţia pentru fericire?
 Te-ai simţit vreodată împlinit când pierdeai vremea?
 Eu cred că e total invers.
 Neglijenţa nu înseamnă fericire.
 Neglijenţa înseamnă boală.
 Neglijenţa înseamnă…